opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for applications:
 * list(): returns all applications.
-* show(id): returns the application for the given id.
+* show(applicationId): returns the application for the given id.
-* delete(id): deletes the application with the given id.
+* delete(applicationId): deletes the application with the given id.
-* metricNames(id): returns the metrics and their value names for the given application.
+* metricNames(applicationId): returns the metrics and their value names for the given application.
-* metricNames(id, name): returns the metrics and their value names for the given application, where the value names match the given name.
+* metricNames(applicationId, name): returns the metrics and their value names for the given application, where the value names match the given name.

 ### Application Hosts
 To list the hosts for an application call the "list" operation with a set of filters: